Ramón J. Fernández: Political career

 In 1901, Fernández was appointed as the first vice mayor of Manila, serving until 1904.
 In 1920, Fernández was appointed mayor of Manila by American Governor-General Leonard Wood.
 In July 1923, he resigned after his order to dismiss an American detective for accepting bribes from gambling houses was reversed by Wood.
 The incident led to the resignation of the Filipino members of Wood's cabinet and subsequently became known as the Cabinet Crisis of 1923.

 Later that year, Fernández was elected to the Philippine Senate on behalf of the 4th district.
 He defeated Juan Sumulong in special elections to succeed Pedro Guevara who had been appointed Resident Commissioner to the United States.
 In the 1925 regular election, however, he lost to Sumulong.
 Later, Fernández was again elected to an at-large Senate in 1941.
 Because the Japanese invaded the Philippines shortly afterwards, he was only able to take office in 1945, following the liberation of the Philippines by the Americans.

 Death

 Ramon Fernández died on November 10, 1964, in his hometown San Juan, then in Rizal, at the age of 86.

+In popular culture

+He was portrayed by Nor Domingo in the 2025 film Quezon.